How to make home made, Artisan bread.

 As civilisations began to emerge and crops were improved, so bread improved.
-Wheat, which is the only grain to contain gluten, which makes the dough nice and stretchy, slowl, emerged as the best crop for bread making.
+Wheat, which is the only grain to contain gluten, and makes the dough nice and stretchy, slowly emerged as the best crop for bread making.

 There is one problem for milling wheat, wheat is rather an odd shape, with a crease down one side.

 Traditional stone ground flour for bread contained much more bran than modern ground flour.
 Modern steel mill wheels have teeth that split the grain so that more of the bran and semolina can be removed.
 The flour used for supermarket white loaves has had all the bran and most of the goodness knocked out of it by massive steel rollers that reduce the wheat to dust.

 There are specialist millers still who are more careful, and after first milling it with toothed wheels to crack the wheat they sieve it to remove the bran and the semolina before milling it again, the semolina then goes to smooth rollers to grind it into flour.
 Semolina is very hard so it is gradually reduced making it into flour by grinding and sieving several times.

 If wholemeal is required then all the bran and wheat germ is added back.
 The end result is a consistent quality flour which can absorb water (slows down the staling of bread) and feed the yeast (to give more lift).

 N.B.
 1g instant dry yeast = 1.25g active dry yeast = 2.5g fresh yeast

 Finished dough temperature: - 28º c if possible